noahitall/PageMon/Swift-Solution.md

 2. Verify that the content is present in the HTML source (View Source in browser)
 3. For dynamic content that requires JavaScript, enable both `useServer` and `useJavaScript`
 4. Check the server logs if using PageQueryServer

+For JavaScript-heavy sites:
+1. Enable wait options to give the page more time to render
+2. For single-page applications, use "networkidle" as load state
+3. Find a reliable indicator element that appears after content loads
+4. Increase additional wait time for complex animations or delayed content

 For server connection issues:
 1. Verify the server is running at the configured URL